 Twin Cities Cohort

-Join our Twin Cities cohort to obtain licensure as a K-12 Principal, Director of Special Education, Director of Community Education, or Superintendent of Schools.
+Join our Twin Cities cohort to obtain licensure as a K-12 Principal, Director of Special Education, or Superintendent of Schools.
 Choose to learn on our St. Cloud campus or in Maple Grove, Minnesota at SCSU's Twin Cities graduate center.
 The Maple Grove cohort will meet on Friday evenings and Saturdays during the academic year and for eight days in the summer.
 Find us at the intersection of 494 and Bass Lake Road in the Dex Building.

-We offer three graduate certificate tracks that lead to administrative licensure.
+We offer three post masters graduate certificate tracks that lead to administrative licensure.
 Specific coursework for each administrative licensure is determined through a pre-assessment of Minnesota Licensure Competencies during a student's first semester enrollment in EDAD 601, Introduction to Education.
 During the course, SCSU faculty will review a student's academic and professional credentials and provide a list of courses needed to complete licensure requirements.
 Students may pursue multiple licenses at one time.
 We have "packaged" the three licensure tracks into graduate certificate programs so students can be admitted to SCSU and are eligible for financial aid.

 Administrative Core Courses